-The assessment tasks at Level 2 will test a broader range of vocabulary, and may require candidates to cope with some unfamiliar words[†].
+The assessment tasks will require candidates to understand and respond to a range of vocabulary in each topic area, and to cope with some unfamiliar words[†].

-That both levels, unfamiliar words which are key to a task will be glossed, but the teaching of strategies for coping with unknown words is highly recommended.
+†Unfamiliar words which are key to a task will be glossed, but the teaching of strategies for coping with unknown words is highly recommended.